-Systems for Abstraction features the work of three Wisconsin artists who use abstraction to organize and present their understanding of the world.
+Systems for Abstraction features the work of three artists who use abstraction to organize and present their understanding of the world.
 Abstract art, particularly painting, is associated with the most radical artistic expressions of the twentieth century, from Wassily Kandinsky's proclamation of the independence of color and Jackson Pollock's "action" canvases to the strict formalism of artists like Ellsworth Kelly and Robert Ryman.
 In contrast, Jill Olm, Beth Racette, and Leslie Vansen pursue abstraction as a way of expressing systems, processes, and experiences.

 While deeply interested in the formal elements of color, surface, and space, these artists are also engaged in synthesizing and communicating information, from living systems theory (Racette) to mathematical growth and multiplicity (Jill Olm) and the interactions of work, time, and movement through space (Vansen).
 The origins of their abstract images are suggested rather than detailed: there are no pie charts or bell curves here.
 These works are infused with subtle emotions and a rich physicality.
 They describe the ineffable, unquantifiable aspects of their source material, expressing relationships, data, and bodily experience as abstractions in paint and ink.